francescofilippini6/OOS_live_monitoring/MONITORING_CHECKS/README.md

 # steps to produce the monitoring plots

-1. Launch the python program: python TMCH_dumper.py
+1. Launch the python program: python TMCH_dumper.py  (30 s timeout if not recieving data)
 2. put in run the string, with whatever runsetup
 3. waiting for the end of the run